LLM in the Shell: Generative Honeypots: Demonstrating shelLM in Action

-\subsection{Demonstrating shelLM in Action}
+The initial prompt and the whole history are saved as part of the context for the LLM.
+If the context reaches the maximum of 16k tokens, then the history is deleted, restoring the initial personality prompt.
+In our experiments, the context took a long time to be filled and didn't present an issue for the attackers.
+However, in future work, we will deal with the history management in a better way.

-An example output generated by \texttt{shelLM} can be observed in Figure ~\ref{fig:shellm_cmd_ping}.
-The Figure shows the output of a \texttt{ping} command, offering a glimpse into how the LLM honeypot emulates network connectivity diagnostics.
-Figure ~\ref{fig:shellm_cmd_xinput} shows the output of the \texttt{xinput} command, demonstrating \texttt{shelLM}'s capability to mimic input device configurations.
-Lastly, Figure~\ref{fig:shellm_cmd_wget} provides a sample of the \texttt{wget} command output, illustrating the honeypot capabilities for replicating network interactions with other servers.
-These examples help to highlight the precision with which the LLM honeypot simulates genuine system behaviors, making it an extremely useful tool in the hands of cybersecurity professionals.
+\section{Demonstrating shelLM in Action}

-This software was implemented in Python and published on GitHub at~\url{https://github.com/stratosphereips/shelLM}.
-The tool requires a valid OpenAI API for GPT-3.5-turbo-16k.
-An online demo instance of the \texttt{shelLM} honeypot is currently operational and can be accessed at the IP address \texttt{147.32.80.38}.
-This access is facilitated via the Secure Shell (SSH) protocol on port \texttt{1337}.
-To log in, use \texttt{'root'} as the username and \texttt{'WhatABeatifulPassword'} as the password.
+An example output generated by \texttt{shelLM} can be observed in Figure~\ref{fig:shellm_cmd_ping}.
+The Figure shows the attacker executing the \texttt{ping} command and \texttt{shelLM} automatically generating the output in real-time, showing how \texttt{shelLM} emulates network connectivity.
+The output of ping is printed line by line to simulate delays.
+Figure~\ref{fig:shellm_cmd_xinput} shows the output of the \texttt{xinput} command, mimicking input device configurations.
+Figure~\ref{fig:shellm_cmd_wget} shows the attacker issuing the \texttt{wget} command, illustrating the honeypot capabilities for replicating network interactions with other servers.
+These examples help to highlight the precision and variability with which the LLM honeypot simulates genuine system behaviors.
+Furthermore, these commands are not supported by standard honeypots, such as Cowrie, and this makes a major differentiation between them.